de1chk1nd/F5k8sCalicoLab/docs/source/k8s_basic_ingress.rst

 Check if AS3 is installed (iApps > Package Management LX):

 .. image:: images/bigip-as3.png
-   :width: 400
+   :width: 800
-   :alt: Lab Overview
+   :alt: AS3 package
    :align: left

 Communication from BigIP Controller for Controller Ingress Service is using AS3.
+In the current lab, we installed **3.19**

 Check if basic Partition is installed (Check Partition in the top right):

    .. image:: images/bigip-partition.png
-      :width: 400
+      :width: 800
-      :alt: Lab Overview
+      :alt: F5 Partition
       :align: left

 We need to specify a default partition in the controller config - this one must match the local partition.
+We should see partition **kubernetes**